wintermute-infinite/camp-challenge/README.md

 #Optimizations:

-- Create campsite class
-- adjust class scopes
+- Merge and massage the previous class refactors with the needs for a primary engine that is easily testable

 #TODO
 - add as much documentation as possible
 - evaluate vars/func's for readability
-- convert all dates to datetime obj in initial parsing
-- replace comparator if statement on reservations int with gapRules
 - reverse/inspect if clauses in reservations loop to see if can be optimized for inverse case
 - organize file structure
+- add modelParse test for non-json files
+- make all test function naming conventions consistent

 #Tests
+- GenerateAvailability
+- Search
-- search terms dates
+- ModelDecodeJSON
-- setReservations return value
+- ModelParse